CSR FAQ

 • Digital Signature is the signature created using the entity's private key

 The purpose of the optional Attributes is threefold: to provide the CA with additional information about the entity such as a postal address, to communicate attributes to be included in the certificate (for example an email address), and to provide a challenge passphrase that can be used at a later stage if required to revoke the certificate.
+Some attributes that may be useful are defined in PKCS#9.

-The entity's private key is not included in the CSR, but it is used to create the Digital Signature over the CSR.
-The signature proves to the CA that the requester is in possession of the corresponding private key.
-This is known as proof of possession.
+The entity's private key is not included in the CSR, but it is used to create the Digital Signature over the Certification Request Information part.
+Below is the ASN.1 description of the Certification Request Information part of the CSR.

 What's the process for constructing a CSR?